suni639/fraudsters_phase3a/README.md

 ## Background

-Currently, financial institutions operate using centralized models to analyze and predict financial outcomes such as loan defaults and credit risks.
+Currently, financial institutions operate using centralized models to analyze and predict financial outcomes such as fraud, loan defaults and credit risks.
 Each party independently collects, processes, and analyzes its data to develop predictive models.
 While this approach ensures that sensitive data remains within the confines of each institution, it also presents significant limitations.
 Centralized models can suffer from limited data diversity, leading to biased or less accurate predictions.
 Furthermore, this isolation inhibits collaborative innovation, as banks are unable to leverage insights from a broader dataset without compromising data privacy.

 Collaboration among financial institutions could vastly improve the accuracy and robustness of predictive models.
 However, sharing sensitive financial data such as transaction histories, credit scores, and demographic details poses severe privacy and security risks.
 Regulations and the competitive nature of the financial sector further complicate data sharing, making it difficult for banks to work together to enhance their predictive analytics.